krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

     - Model Cards
     - Model Dashboard

-Model Predictions: SageMaker Clarify + SageMaker Experiments
+#### Model Predictions: SageMaker Clarify + SageMaker Experiments

-- Uses a technique called Shapley Values:
+##### Shapley Values
 - A 'feature' is some property you are trying to make predictions from
   - For example: you might try to predict income based on features such as age, education level, location, etc.
 - Basically evaluates your models with each feature left out, and measures the impact of the missing feature
 - From that we can measure the relative importance of each feature
+- Example: How should the total payout be fairly divided among the players based on their individual contributions?
+- Local: Explains a single prediction

+How it works:
+- Imagine every possible order in which features could be added to the model.
+- For each ordering, measure how much adding a feature changes the prediction.
+- Average that change over all possible orderings.

+##### Partial Dependence Plot

+Helps you understand the relationship between one or more input features and the predicted outcome of a model.
+It shows how the average prediction changes as you vary one feature, while keeping all others fixed in the data.

+Example: On average, what does the model predict when house size is X, regardless of other features?

+Global: Show average behavior of model

+How it works:
+- Take the dataset with all your input features.
+- Choose a range of values for feature xjxj​.
+- For each value vv in that range:
+  - Replace feature xjxj​ with vv for every instance in the dataset.
+  - Predict using the model on these modified inputs.
+  - Average the predictions.
+- Plot the average prediction versus the feature value vv.

-Model selection:
+#### Model selection:
 - Use model evaluation in SageMaker or Bedrock
 - Define your use-case narrowly:
   - What could go wrong?
 What might mess up your model, and in what way?